-October 2022 is Cybersecurity Awareness Month, and Penn Manor is proud to participate in the Cybersecurity and Infrastructure Security Agency’s (CISA) campaign to increase awareness of cybersecurity threats.
-Together, we can greatly improve our security online, at work and at home.
+Every October is Cybersecurity Awareness Month, and Penn Manor is proud to participate in the Cybersecurity and Infrastructure Security Agency’s (CISA) campaign to increase awareness of cybersecurity threats.

 1. Enable Multi-factor Authentication

 Multi-factor Authentication (MFA) provides an additional layer of security for your accounts.
 MFA can prevent hackers from accessing your sensitive information, even if they get your username and password.
 Start by enabling MFA on your most important accounts, such as banking websites and apps, email, and social media accounts.
 Then, enable MFA where ever else you can.

 MFA is also sometimes referred to as “Two Factor Authentication” or “Two Step Authentication.”